ibm-cloud-docs/overview/service-rollout.md

 ### Service-to-service dependencies
 {: #service-service-dependency}

-The IBM Cloud backend services support all of the other services within our deployment units.
+The {{site.data.keyword.cloud_notm}} backend services support all of the other services within our deployment units.

-IBM Cloud services have a set of dependencies that are self-contained within the MZR deployment units.
+{{site.data.keyword.cloud_notm}} services have a set of dependencies that are self-contained within the MZR deployment units.
 The rest of the service dependencies use global services that are served from cross regional locations.
 Any solution that is not hosted on an MZR might require an associated MZR that hosts the control plane services.

-If you are a current IBM Cloud customer and have a non-disclosure agreement with IBM, you can request the service dependency reports by going to [Compliance support](/docs/overview?topic=overview-compliance#reports) under PaaS compliance report and submit a request.
+If you are a current {{site.data.keyword.cloud_notm}} customer and have a non-disclosure agreement with IBM, you can request the service dependency reports by going to [Compliance support](/docs/overview?topic=overview-compliance#reports) under PaaS compliance report and submit a request.
 {: note}

 For the key dimensions of compute, storage, networking, and authentication or authorization, we indicate the following dependencies.